-The preliminary PSEC Capital Improvement Plan includes approximately \$150 million in capital improvements over the next five years, of which AMP's share will be approximately \$34 million.
-Such capital improvement plan is subject to the approval of the PSEC Owners and is, therefore, subject to change.
+The preliminary PSEC Capital Improvement Plan includes approximately \$155.6 million in capital improvements over the next five years, of which AMP's share will be approximately \$36.2 million.
+Such capital improvement plan is subject to annual approval of the PSEC Owners and is, therefore, subject to change.
 AMP expects to pay its share of any such capital improvements through rates charged to the Participants and not with the proceeds of additional Bonds.